NixOS/nix.dev/source/tutorials/pinning-nixpkgs.md

 - the **latest stable NixOS** release by using a specific version, such as `nixos-22.05`, **or**
 - the latest **unstable release** via `nixpkgs-unstable` or for NixOS `nixos-unstable`

-More information on channels can be found on the [Wiki](https://nixos.wiki/wiki/Nix_channels) and on [Diskurse](https://discourse.nixos.org/t/differences-between-nix-channels/13998) <!-- todo: move here + check manuals for content again -->
+More information on channels can be found on the [Wiki](https://nixos.wiki/wiki/Nix_channels) and on [Discourse](https://discourse.nixos.org/t/differences-between-nix-channels/13998) <!-- todo: move here + check manuals for content again -->

+[^nixeprs]: This means all tests have passed and it includes `programs.sqlite` file, which contains an index for which package contains which binaries. <!-- todo improve sentence-->